pantheon-systems/documentation/source/content/guides/local-development/05-lando-wordpress.md

 1. Press enter and Lando will spin up the site for your webroot from your current directory.

-1. Enter the name of the site.
+1. Enter the name of the site to create your local site.
 Use something you’ll remember.

-  Your local site has been created but you're not done.
-Continue with the steps below to start the Lando app, download WordPress, and then install WordPress.

 1. Start Lando: